Missing large

 Recent Comments

-1. over 15 years ago on Non Sequitur
+1. almost 16 years ago on Non Sequitur

 Crawl in a hole you can afford to own and when you die you’re buried inexpensively… (?)

-2. over 15 years ago on Non Sequitur
+2. about 16 years ago on Non Sequitur

 westiewestaz: You’re welcome.
 It’s rather disheartening to believe people we’ve entrusted with power would abuse it but, nonetheless, since it’s an historically consistent pattern of behavior that can become extreme, it’s necessary for we, the people, to keep it in check.
 We must maintain the legal power to do so or we’ll wake up and find out we can’t fix it, and we’re pretty close to that right now.